rspber/TFT_eSPI_light/README.md

 2. All suitable examples should works, in Arduino and pico-sdk,

-3. It is possibility to switch all color transmission to 666 colors,
+3. It is possible to switch all color transmission to 666 colors,

 4. Function fillRectGradient from TFT_Write takes percentage parameter,